JuliaAI/MLJ.jl/docs/src/machines.md

 ```

 If an iterative model exposes its iteration parameter as a
-hyperparameter, and it implements the warm restart behaviour above,
+hyperparameter, and it implements the warm restart behavior above,
 then it can be wrapped in a "control strategy", like an early stopping
 criterion.
 See [Controlling Iterative Models](@ref) for details.